Powerhouse precinct redevelopment

-Thanks to funding from the Victorian State Government, we’re investing $6million to transform the historic Powerhouse building, adjacent car park and its immediate surrounds.
+Thanks to significant funding from the Victorian and Australian Governments, we’re investing over $7million to transform the historic Powerhouse building, adjacent car park and its immediate surrounds.
 The goal is to create a vibrant cultural, community and commercial hub for locals and visitors to enjoy.

 The redevelopment of the Powerhouse precinct signals the commencement of Stage 2 of the Mildura Riverfront Redevelopment and will build on the highly successful Stage 1.
 Since that $19.2million project was completed in 2017 there have been more than 3 million visits to the Mildura riverfront.

 The Powerhouse precinct is approximately one hectare in size and includes the historic Powerhouse building, adjacent car park and its immediate surrounds on Hugh King Drive Mildura, opposite the Murray River.
 It also includes the existing car park near Jaycee Park and extends up Hugh King Drive towards Cureton Avenue.

 More than 1000 community members contributed to the development of the initial concept plan that was endorsed by Council in February 2021.